C-3-F/CS324/07-hw-sockets/README.md

      call to `socket()`), after `listen()` is called on it, compare with the role of the socket returned from the call to `accept()`?*  See the man pages for `listen()` and `accept()`.
+     The original socket becomes a passive socket that listens for connections.
+The accept call takes pending connections and creates new sockets for them.

  15. *With the new changes you have implemented, how have the semantics associated with the call to `connect()` changed?
 That is, what will happen now when you call `connect()` that is different from when you called `connect()` with a UDP socket?*  See the man pages for `connect(2)`, `tcp(7)`, and `udp(7)`.
+     The connect will now directly interact with the accepted and verified connection rather than just a listening socket.

 Re-run `make` to rebuild both binaries.
 Interrupt and restart the server in the left "remote" pane.